tameroski/FUT19-Buyer/README.md

 ## Private Repository

-As from today 31st October this repository will no longer be maintained; if you want access to my private repository with advanced features, daily support & maintenance it can be purchased at a flat fee of £50 GBP via a PayPal Donation
+As from today 31st October this repository will no longer be maintained; if you want access to the private repository with advanced features such as Chemistry Cards, Position Cards, Private Support & Daily Maintenance it can be purchased at a flat fee of £25 GBP

 ## Help/Support